 "Currently, we say yes or no in our audit opinion.
 We could express our opinion on many more things if the liability regime and regulation were different."

-Head of Audit, KPMG in Germany
+Former Head of Audit and Chief Performance Officer, KPMG in Germany

-Global Head of Audit, KPMG International
+Chief Operating Officer – Global Audit, KPMG International

 "I look at the financial information that capital markets need, and I see very little overlap with what we audit."